ravenscroftj/ravenscroftj.github.io/content/Software/Airflow/Using-Airflow-Locally.md

 ---
 created: 2024-01-30T13:10
-updated: 2024-01-30T13:13
+updated: 2024-01-30T13:16
 ---

 ## Local Installation

-In order to install [[Airflow]] locally you can use the following bash script to bootstrap the process.
+In order to install [[Public/Software/Airflow/index]] locally you can use the following bash script to bootstrap the process.

 ```shell
   # Airflow needs a home. `~/airflow` is the default, but you can put it